-If you are intending to get an FHA mortgage loan in 2019, you will be interested to learn FHA requirements and loan amount limits for the year.
-FHA recently announced its updated limits for 2019.
+If you are intending to get an FHA mortgage this year, you will be interested to learn FHA loan requirements and loan amount limits for the year.
+FHA recently announced its updated limits for 2024.
 It appears most of the US will see a substantial increase

 Any part of the country where the limit of the loan goes over the floor is deemed a high cost area.
 HERA will require FHA to establish the top loan limit ceiling for top cost areas at 150% of the conforming limit nationally.

 According to the Housing Wire, The 2020 minimum national loan limit or floor for now is $314,800 and has been set at 65% of the national conforming FHA loan limit of $484,000.
 The floor is applicable to areas where 115% of the median home price is below the floor limit.